The Ruby Runtime

 function name.
 For example:

 gcloud functions deploy NAME --runtime ruby32 --trigger-http

 For more arguments that you can specify when you are deploying, see Deploy using the gcloud tool.

-If you are using the Cloud console, you can select the runtime when you create and deploy a function.
-See the Cloud console quickstart for detailed instructions.
+If you are using the Google Cloud console, you can select the runtime when you create and deploy a function.
+See the Google Cloud console quickstart for detailed instructions.

 Source code structure

 In order for Cloud Functions to find your function's definition, each runtime has certain structuring requirements for your source code must follow a specific structure.
 See Writing Cloud Functions for more information.